 Gym memberships have been cut down to accommodate for the competition, and are barely floating by off of name recognition alone.
 It seems as if a new fitness fad is opening up every other week.
 How do you, as the owner of a CrossFit box, effectively market your business so you don’t get lost in the crowd?
 It’s not just about knowing where to put your marketing budget, but also how your name is going to spread in that marketing channel.

 One of the oldest tricks in the book for marketing your CrossFit box is offering a free class.
 A free class allows someone who may be on the fence to not only get a taste of the CrossFit workout experience themselves, they also get to meet you and your other students.
-Customers value businesses that they trust, and providing a strong first impression can do more than enough to offset the fiscal loss you may experience from offering a free class.
+Customers value businesses that they trust, and providing a strong first impression can do more than enough to offset the financial loss you may experience from offering a free class.

 If you don’t find yourself in a position to hand out classes for free, a Groupon may be the next best thing.
 Keep in mind that a Groupon already cuts the initial cost of your classes, and after that cut, Groupon takes a percentage out for itself.
 Some business owners may prefer to just have a free class, as it would be less of a barrier to entry.
 For a change of pace, try promoting free classes by having your CrossFit group do some outside workouts.
 This way you can give hundreds of people an idea of what your CrossFit box is like, and someone who may have never even thought about the program may have a seed planted in their head for later.